sevmorris/macback-m1/README.md

 # macback

-My methods of configuring, deploying and redeploying macOS (on an M1 Mac) using a couple of preexisting tools ([Strap](https://github.com/MikeMcQuaid) & [Mackup](https://github.com/lra)) and a few of my own scripts.
+My methods of configuring, deploying and redeploying macOS (on an M1 Mac).

 ## Tasks